 To learn more information about Anti-Doping Information, please go to http://www.usrowing.org/anti-doping-information/

 As outlined in the 2018 Rules of Rowing:

 - All competitors must be citizens or nationals of the United States

 - No competitor may wear the uniform of the U.S. national team during competition

 - Use of national team colors on oars is prohibited

 For questions contact Michael Zimmer email@example.com

 Click on the dates below to sign up as a volunteer for the event.
 Please include your full name, e-mail address, and cellphone number.
-Please contact Will Daly at email@example.com or at 609-751-0708, with any questions.
+Please contact Alex Wilson at firstname.lastname@example.org or at 609-751-0714, with any questions.